Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent

-The minimum set cover problem can be transformed into a linear integer programming model using the constraint programming method (CP method).
-The objective function in Eq. \ref{cp_obj} determines the minimum number of refueling stops, and the constraint function Eq. \ref{cp_cns} ensures that each mission point $x_i$ has at least one refueling stop $x_r$ assigned to it.
-The decision variable $y_i$ determines whether a mission point will be selected as a refueling stop or not.
 We utilized Google's OR-Tools\texttrademark \ CP-SAT solver \cite{ORtools} to solve this linear integer formulation, and it can record multiple optimal solutions if they exist.
 After identifying the refueling stop locations, a UGV route can be created by connecting these stops on the road network.
-We can solve a simple travelling salesman problem (TSP), considering the refueling stops, to determine an optimal UGV route.
+We can solve a simple travelling salesman problem (TSP) considering the refueling stops to determine an optimal UGV route.
 Once the optimal UGV route is established, we can proceed to the inner loop UAV routing.
-Objective,